stringie/nutrition-journal/README.md

 - npm
 - Docker

-To start the application simply run `./start.sh`
+To start the application simply run `./start.sh` and use your Web Browser to navigate to localhost:4200

 To stop the application run `./stop.sh`